franciscovilchezv/platform-based-development/Lectures/Lecture13/grades.md

-Student's grades at 50% of the course:
+Student's grades at 50% of the course (i.e. maximum amount of possible points is 50 so far) :

 ---
 Son unos cracks